 - Heat oven to 425 degrees, and line a rimmed baking sheet with aluminum foil.

-- Spread chopped squash and tomato into a single layer on prepared baking sheet.
-Drizzle with warm brown butter sauce.
+- Spread chopped squash into a single layer on prepared baking sheet.
+Drizzle with warm sage infused olive oil.
 Season with salt and pepper.
 Toss to coat.
 Bake for 25-30 minutes or until the squash is tender.
-Remove from oven and set aside to cool.

 - In a small pot, heat the vegetable broth over low heat.
 Do not boil.

-- While squash roasts... in a large skillet, heat oil over medium-high heat.
+- In a large skillet, heat 2 Tbs of olive oil over medium-high heat.
 Add onions and sauté until translucent, about 5 minutes.
 Add garlic, heat until fragrant, about 1 minute.
 Reduce heat to medium, and add rice and 1 cup of warm vegetable stock.
 Stir often.
 Cook until most of the liquid has been absorbed .
 Repeat with another cup of broth.
 Continue stirring in 1 cup of broth at a time until the rice is tender, and all the liquid has been absorbed, about 20 minutes.

-- When all liquid has been absorbed into the rice stir in squash/tomato puree, parmesan cheese, sausage sea salt, nutmeg, and season with pepper.
-Add Sausage (OPTIONAL).
+- When all liquid has been absorbed into the rice stir in butternut squash puree, parmesan cheese, salt, nutmeg and freshly ground pepper.
 Stir to combine.
 Top with fresh sage leaves (optional) and serve.
-Enjoy!